Terms & Conditions | About Open Prepaid Funeral Plans

 “Covered Individual” The individual(s) identified in the Detailed Arrangements Document whose funeral is provided for in accordance with these Terms.

-“Disbursements” means costs for goods and services which are not provided by your Nominated Funeral Directors.
+“Disbursements” means costs for goods and services which are not directly provided by your Nominated Funeral Directors.
+These are also sometimes referred to as Third Party Costs.
 This includes, for example, a religious minister, a florist, a crematorium or cemetery operator.

 “Fail” means the appointment of a liquidator, receiver, administrator, special administrator or trustee in bankruptcy, or any equivalent procedure in any relevant jurisdiction in relation to us.